christianThardy/christianThardy.github.io/tom-interpretability.md

 In this framework, attention heads work like routers, directing specific pieces of information to the right places to solve the task.
 They aren’t just focusing on literal tokens but transferring abstract concepts like *"the last place John saw the cat"*, which aren't tied to any single token but are encoded in the residual stream.

-This kind of hierarchical, nested structure in the residual stream is key to solving the ToM task.
-It requires the model to track what each actor knows or believes over time, which means keeping updated representations of these abstract knowledge states in the residual stream.

 In any case, it’s easy to get tricked if you think an attention head is just focusing on a literal token.
-We should be looking at this information alongside the information stored in the residual streams at that position—which often contains abstract concepts or higher-level representations.
+We should be looking at this information alongside the information stored in the residual stream at that position—which often contains more abstract concepts.

 While keeping all of that in mind, it’s a good time to start thinking about the algorithms the model might be using when looking at some preliminary attention output.